Estimation under group actions: recovering orbits from invariants: Orbit recovery and invariant features

 where $g_i \sim \Haar(\tilde G)$, $k_i \overset{w}{\sim} [K]$, $\xi_i \sim \cN(0,\sigma^2 I_{q \times q})$, all independently.
 The goal is to estimate the orbit of $\theta$ under $G \defeq \tilde G^K \rtimes S_K$. \end{problem}

-Note that in the heterogeneous setup, as in the basic setup, we are still only concerned with recovering the orbit of a vector $\theta$ under the action of some compact group.
+Note that as in the basic setup, our goal here is to recover the orbit of a vector $\theta$ under the action of some compact group.
+In this case we do not necessarily have an analogue to Proposition~\ref{prop:diff-dist}: depending on the nature of the projection $\Pi$, the law of $y_i$ may or may not contain enough information to determine the orbit of $\theta$.